BjarneBitscrambler/SignalK-Orientation/README.md

 More memory-saving details can be found at https://github.com/SignalK/SensESP/issues/239

 As of January 2021, the **d1_mini** runs when configured with one orientation sensor plus Signal K reports for heading, attitude, IP address, freemem, uptime, system Hz, magnetic calibration parameters, as well as monitoring one physical switch.
-This is close to the maximum though, without taking extra steps such as disabing the debug messages as described above.
+This is close to the maximum though, without taking extra steps such as disabling the debug messages as described above.